Dark matter-electron scattering and freeze-in scenarios in the light of $Z^\prime$ mediation: Freeze-in production of dark matter

 This is shown in Fig.~\ref{fig:yield}, where we illustrate the evolution of DM yield as a function of $\mdm/T$, for different DM candidates and for a fixed $T_R=5$ MeV.
 In each case the red curve corresponds to DM production in standard radiation dominated Universe.
 As we see, increasing $n$ results in suppression of DM production.
 Thus, in order to match the right relic abundance, one needs to increase $g_X$.
 The behaviour of the DM yield also clearly shows the IR nature of freeze-in, where freeze-in typically happens at low temperature, which in this case is given by $x_{\rm fi}\equiv\mdm/T_{\rm fi}\simeq 4$.
-It is necessary to mention that although the evolution of yield seems to be identical in all three cases, that is because we have fixed the DM mass, which in turn fixes the asymptotic DM yield $Y_0\simeq 2.2\times 10^{-12}\,\left(200\,\text{GeV}/\mdm\right)$, however the coupling required to produce the observed abundance for different DM spins is largely different, as we will see in subsequent plots.
+It is necessary to mention that although the evolution of yield seems to be identical in all three cases, that is because we have fixed the DM mass, which in turn fixes the asymptotic DM yield $Y_0\simeq 2.2\times 10^{-12}\,\left(200\,\text{GeV}/\mdm\right)$, however the coupling required to produce the observed abundance for different DM spins is largely different.
+For instance, in case of Dirac DM, right relic abundance is produced with $g_X=\{4.8\times 10^{-6},\,1.7\times 10^{-5},\,6.0\times 10^{-5},\,2.0\times 10^{-4}\}$, corresponding to $n=\{0,\,1,\,2,\,3\}$ respectively.
+For the same set of masses, in case of Majorana DM, the coupling required to obtain the right abundance turns out to be $g_X=\{3.8\times 10^{-4},\,1.3\times 10^{-3},\,4.6\times 10^{-3},\,1.6\times 10^{-2}\}$.
 Due to faster than usual expansion of the Universe, it is easier to keep the DM out of equilibrium.
 Consequently, with larger $n$, it is possible to achieve larger couplings compared to the standard RD scenario, satisfying freeze-in requirements.

 Although we remain agnostic about the possible cosmological models that can incorporate such modification to the standard lore, we point towards a few well-motivated scenarios, where such modification to the Hubble expansion rate can be realized.
 For instance, theories with $n=2$ are quintessence fluids motivated by the accelerated expansion of the Universe~\cite{Caldwell:1997ii, Sahni:1999gb}.
 One possible realization of scalar potential giving rise to this behaviour is $V(\varphi)\sim \exp\left(-\lambda\,\varphi\right)$~\cite{Ratra:1987rm, Copeland:1997et}.
 For theories with $n>2$ one has to consider scenarios faster than quintessence.
 Example of such theories can be found, for example, in~\cite{Buchbinder:2007ad}, where one assumes the presence of a pre-big bang ``ekpyrotic" phase.
 Other than these versions of the non-standard cosmology, there is also the scope for modification of Hubble rate due to modified gravity theories~\cite{Dunsby:1997fyr,Catena:2009tm,Dent:2009bv,Leon:2013qh,Baules:2019zwk}.